flutter/website/src/docs/development/add-to-app/android/add-flutter-screen.md

 your pre-warmed `FlutterEngine` instead.

 To pre-warm a `FlutterEngine`, find a reasonable location in your app to instantiate a `FlutterEngine`.
-For a simplistic app, pre-warming a `FlutterEngine` in the `Application` class might be a reasonable option:
+For a small app or a prototype, pre-warming a `FlutterEngine` in the `Application` class might be a reasonable option:

 ```java